 Saint Croix National Scenic Riverway

 Yes, this river eventually finds its way to the Mississippi, just as its smaller cousin, the Namekagon, which is also a part of the park, does as well.
 While most who traverse the water and trails of the Saint Croix park will do so for the recreation of craft or feet, just above the bluffs, there is history of the Woodland people, from mounds to heritage that make the Saint Croix and Namekagon waterways not only a highway today for recreation, but one, in the past, that was essential to life and sustenance.
 Saint Croix NSR has been around awhile though for that river protection and recreation.
 It is the oldest National Scenic River, established in 1968 by President Johnson.
-Yes, that means its holding its 50th anniversary celebrations in 2018.

 Click here to Sponsor the page and how to reserve your ad.